 Prerequisite requirements for admission to SCCO are based on standards set by the California Optometry Law, the accrediting bodies and the judgment of the Admissions Policy Committee.

-To be considered as a candidate for admission to the professional OD program, a four-year baccalaureate degree is recommended.
-However, applicants who complete a minimum of 90 semester or 135 quarter units of undergraduate study will qualify for admission.
+To be considered as a candidate for admission to SCCO’s program, a four-year baccalaureate degree is recommended but not required.
+In lieu of a bachelor’s degree, applicants who complete a minimum of 90 semester or 135 quarter units of undergraduate study will qualify for admission.
 To be eligible to apply, the applicant must be on track to complete the required units through the summer term that precedes fall matriculation.

 Advanced Placement (AP) courses for the prerequisites will be accepted as long as the appropriate number of credit hours was received.
 These courses must appear on your official college transcript or in a letter from the registrar.